avinash-550/Quickdir/README.md

 ## Usage

-Json object structure.
-Terminating value has to be supplied to end(leaf) nodes in dir structure.
+In Json object structure, terminating value has to be supplied to end(leaf) nodes in dir structure.
 Supply 1 if it ends with a file, 0 if it ends with a folder.

 ```json
 json = {"root": {